-Recently, the defence sector of India has undergone a tremendous evolution, and Micro, Small and Medium Enterprises (MSMEs) play a central role in transforming this new sunset.
-Such enterprises have blossomed into the backbone of India’s defence equipment manufacturing ecosystem as they contribute significantly towards self-reliance in defence production for India.
+Recently, the defence sector of India has undergone a tremendous evolution, and Micro, Small, and Medium Enterprises (MSMEs) play a central role in transforming this new sunset.
+Such enterprises have blossomed into the backbone of India’s defense equipment manufacturing ecosystem, contributing significantly to India’s self-reliance in defense production.

-The article focuses on the role of Indian MSMEs in the component manufacturing of the defence equipment sector and also aims to understand their contribution, challenge, and variety of products they manufacture.
+The article focuses on the role of Indian MSMEs in the component manufacturing of the defence equipment sector and also aims to understand their contribution, challenges, and the variety of products they manufacture.

 The Rise of MSMEs in India’s Defence Sector